Modul University Vienna: Foundation and vision

 MU Vienna was founded by the Vienna Chamber of Commerce and Industry and the Saudi-Austrian businessman Mohamed Bin Issa Al Jaber, and built with the support of the City of Vienna and the Vienna Tourist Board.
-The aim of the founders was to offer students internationally oriented, hands-on studies in the areas of tourism research, information technology, and public administration by making use of the active role of Vienna in European city tourism.
+The founders aimed to offer students internationally-oriented, hands-on studies in the areas of tourism research, information technology, and public administration by making use of the active role of Vienna in European city tourism.
 Karl Wöber, who had previously taught at the Vienna University of Economics and Business in the field of tourism, was appointed founding president.

+The university was conceived and named Modul University Vienna by employees of the Modul Tourism College, a tertiary education school for hotel management and gastronomy also founded by the Vienna Chamber of Commerce and Industry in 1908.

+The name Modul comes from the honeycomb structure of the Modul Tourism College, in which both the school and the adjacent hotel of the same name consist of octagonal, connected modules.
+The school and hotel are located in the 19th district (Döbling) and were designed and built between 1973 and 1975.
+Attending the Modul Tourism College is not a prerequisite for admission to MU Vienna.

-In 2012, the Vienna Chamber of Commerce and Industry assumed sole ownership and laid the foundation for the successful development of the university in the fields of business and tourism.
-Within the first ten years, three bachelor and four master programs were accredited.
-A PhD program was accredited in 2012.
+In 2012, the Vienna Chamber of Commerce and Industry assumed sole ownership of MU Vienna.
+Within the first ten years, the university accredited three bachelor's degrees and four master's programs, and in 2012, a PhD program was also accredited.

 Since January 2013, MU Vienna has been a member of the European Universities Consortium (EUC), a group of higher education institutions that promotes English-taught bachelor's programs in Europe.
-The international orientation of Modul University Vienna is not only manifested by an international focus on teaching and research, but also through the internationality of its locations.
-Study programs are not only offered in Vienna, but also in Dubai (UAE) since 2016 and in Nanjing (PR China) since 2017.
+MU Vienna has both an international focus on teaching and research and is internationally located campuses.
+Study programs have been offered in Vienna, and in Nanjing (PR China) since 2017.

-Modul University Vienna bases its research priorities on the principles of sustainability, economics, and innovation.
-The foreground maintains the overriding goal of creating benefits for society.
-The various scientific disciplines represented at Modul University Vienna are guided by these principles, which coincide with integral components of the curricula of all study programs.
-Their relevance is also reflected in the daily work of staff and students.
+MU Vienna bases its research priorities on the principles of sustainability, economics, and innovation.
+The foreground maintains the overriding goal of creating benefits for society.The scientific disciplines represented at MU Vienna are guided by these principles, which are also included as integral components in the university’s study programs.

-Additionally, the university strives for an integrated academic education, which is understood as an interweaving of decision-making competences, based on a combination of methodical problem solving and social learning.
-The inclusion and promotion of the following values of education was decided by the University Senate on 16 January 2012:
+The university offers an integrated academic education, “an interweaving of decision-making competencies, based on a combination of methodical problem-solving and social learning”.
+The inclusionand promotion of the following educational values was decided by the University Senate on 16 January 2012: